intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/install.md

 .. note::
     **Supported Python Version**:

-     Chronos only supports Python 3.7.2 ~ latest 3.7.x.
-We are validating more Python versions.
+     1.Chronos supports all installation options on Python 3.7.2 ~ latest 3.7.x.
+For details about different installation options, refer to `here <# Install using Conda>`_.
+     2.``bigdl-chronos[distributed]`` is not supported on Python 3.8.
 ```